RutujaMore1706/DataHarmony-Integrating-Web-and-PDF-Schemas-with-DBT-and-Snowflake/README.md

 ## Part 1

 1. Design and implement the URLClass in Python to represent the schema for the Assignment 2 (Part 1) CFA webpages, ensuring adherence to defined guidelines.
 2. Develop two PDFClasses, MetaDataPDFClass, and ContentPDFClass, in Python to represent the schema for the Grobid output.
 3. Utilize the provided schema for Part 1 and create schemas for Part 2 (PDFClass).
 4. Implement data and schema validation using Pydantic 2, ensuring the integrity and cleanliness of the data.
 5. Generate "clean" CSV files from validated data.
 6. Construct 5 pass and 5 fail test cases for each of the three classes using Pytest to demonstrate validation success and failure scenarios.
 7. Utilize existing code structures such as Grobid data loader and URL data loader classes as starter code or refer to Grobid Data classes example.
 8. Prepare for Part 2 using DBT by understanding the documentation and redoing the tutorial with the "clean CSV" files created in Part 1.

 ## Part 2:

 1. Load the clean data from Part 1 into Snowflake.
-    2. Utilize DBT to create transformation workflows.
+2. Utilize DBT Cloud to create transformation workflows.
 3. Develop a summary table with the schema: Level, Topic, Year, Number of articles, Min Length (Summary), Max Length (Summary), Min Length (Learning outcomes), Max Length (Learning outcomes).
 4. Design the summary table model in a flexible and efficient manner.
 5. Materialize the summary table into a new table within Snowflake.
 6. Write tests to validate the new columns and ensure data accuracy.
 7. Document the model thoroughly for future reference and understanding.
 8. Commit and deploy the model, following best practices outlined in DBT documentation.
 9. Establish separate Test and Production environments, including corresponding databases/tables in Snowflake.
 10. Considerations for Test and Production environments include data isolation, access controls, version control, and deployment strategies.
+11. Automate the process using Airflow

 ## Codelab

 [![codelabs](https://img.shields.io/badge/codelabs-4285F4?style=for-the-badge&logo=codelabs&logoColor=white)](https://codelabs-preview.appspot.com/?file_id=1H-NznhIh2AqN8jsjyq399n_NODPnIhcgUE6CWyrsULI#5)